 Brazil has mechanisms both in the civil and criminal spheres to seek the reparation of damage and to recover assets lost due to fraud and other crimes, as well as to enforce foreign judgments for civil damages.

 In the criminal sphere, although an investigation is as a rule conducted by the police authority with jurisdiction, the victim can participate by producing evidence in the form of documents and depositions of witnesses, either before or after filing a formal complaint for the commencement of a police inquiry,8 according to Article 5, II of the Code of Criminal Procedure.
-The police investigation will be aimed at gathering further evidence of the materiality and authorship of the crime, and will be conducted under the auspices of the Federal Prosecution Service or state counterparts, which have the exclusive power to file criminal charges in cases of fraud and other misdeeds.
+The police investigation will be aimed at gathering further evidence of the crime and its authors and will be conducted under the auspices of the Federal Prosecution Service or state counterparts, which have the exclusive power to file criminal charges in cases of fraud and other misdeeds.

-Although the accusation is filed by a public authority, the victim can seek redress of losses and damages resulting from fraud to obtain seizure or confiscation and the return of assets, and compensatory measures.
+Although the accusation is filed by a public authority, the victim can seek redress of losses and damages resulting from fraud via seizure or confiscation and the return of assets, as well as compensatory measures.

-In relation to the return of property (real or personal), the confiscated or attached assets cannot be restituted before a final judgment has been rendered (all appeals exhausted) unless an asset is not involved in the proceeding and no doubt exists as to the victim's ownership, pursuant to Article 118 et seq. of the Code of Criminal Procedure.
+In relation to the return of property (real or personal), the confiscated or attached assets cannot be restituted before a final judgment has been issued (all appeals exhausted) unless: (1) the asset is not necessary as evidence in the proceeding; and (2) no doubt exists as to the victim's ownership, pursuant to Article 118 et seq. of the Code of Criminal Procedure.
 In such cases, the return can occur at any moment upon order from the competent police authority or court.